-Cancer genomic sequencing can help with more accurate cancer diagnosis, better prognosis prediction and identification of personalized therapy options based on the cancer genomic characteristics.
+Cancer genome/DNA sequencing can help with more accurate cancer diagnosis, better prognosis prediction and identification of personalized therapy options based on the cancer genomic characteristics.
 However, despite the growing popularity and hype about benefits and utility of cancer genomic sequencing, there is only a fraction of patients that currently benefit from this.

 For an individual who has recently been diagnosed with cancer and dealing with the shock of this diagnosis, there is a lot of questions of how, what, why and the next steps.
 They are overwhelmed with a lot of buzzwords and jargon, one of them being cancer genomic sequencing and personalized therapy.

 What is Tumor Genomic Sequencing?

 Tumor genomic sequencing is the technique of getting a kind of molecular scan of the DNA extracted from the tumor cells obtained from a biopsy specimen or from the blood or bone marrow of the patient.
 This information provides the details on what regions of tumor DNA differ from non-tumor cell DNA and interpretation of the genomic sequencing data gives insight into the key genes and drivers of the cancer.
 There have been remarkable advancements in the sequencing technologies that have enabled getting genomic information of the tumor cheaper and more accessible for clinical use.
 Multiple research projects funded by different governments across the globe are collating data on the tumor genomic sequences of large numbers of cancer patients, along with their clinical history, treatment details and clinical outcomes, that have been made available for analysis in the public domain in projects such as: The Cancer Genome Atlas (TCGA), Genomic England, cBIOPortal and many others.
 Ongoing analysis of these large cancer population datasets has given key insights that is changing the landscape of cancer treatment protocols globally: